Producer Spotlight — Mont58 Coffee

 Benefits of Fairtrade

-As we’ve already mentioned the beans we stock come from Guatemala.
+The beans we stock come from Guatemala.
 They are organically grown under fair trade conditions by the Fedecocagua Co-operative in Guatemala.
 The co-operative has existed since 1969 and currently has 20,000 members, 70% of them are 70% indigenous people.

 The Co-operative provides a range of services including access to a credit scheme, technical support, transport, warehousing, and the purchase, processing and export of members’ coffee beans.
 This commercialisation of coffee production means the farmers receive higher prices than when they had to sell to middlemen.